What is plagiarism?

-Your instructor will let you know which style or format to use for the course project you are working on.
-Examples of the many different formats that you may be asked to use include MLA, APA, CBE, and Chicago Manual.
+There are many different formats that you may be asked to use for a project or class, including APA, MLA, Harvard, CBE, or that of a particular journal.
 If you are unsure of what format to use, ask your instructor.
 Documentation consists of two parts: within the text and at the end of your paper.
 In your text, use parentheses to show your reader where you have used each piece of information from your sources.

 How can you avoid plagiarism?